Amazon finally did it.

 What is Enhanced Brand Content (EBC) in Seller Central?

-The Enhanced Brand Content tool in Amazon’s Seller Central allows 3rd party sellers to overcome one of the biggest complaints about selling on Amazon: Listings can’t have HTML.
+The Enhanced Brand Content tool in Amazon’s Seller Central allows 3rd party sellers to overcome one of the biggest complaints about selling on Amazon: Listings can’t use HTML.

 (You still can’t have HTML, but more on that in a second)